 About me

-I am a fully qualified Person Centred therapist, working empathically and without judgement to create a safe therapeutic environment.
+I am a fully qualified and BACP accredited therapist, working empathically and without judgement to create a safe therapeutic environment.
 I am motivated towards deepening my understanding of my clients experience to work with the ‘unspoken’ to both develop and deepen self-awareness.
 I help clients find their voice and together, explore ways they can live life more fully.
-I work in private practice with adults, young people and children, adhering to the BACP's* ethical framework.
-Please do contact me if you have any questions about how I work or what to expect from a therapeutic relationship.
+I work in private practice with adults and young people.

 Training, qualifications & experience

 I trained at the Metanoia Institute, obtaining a Diploma in Humanistic Counselling and BSc in Reflective Practice.
-I am part of a Learning Circle Rethinking Trauma and am committed to CPD programs that are relevant to my work and deepen my experience in post-traumatic stress, anxiety, depression, relationships, anger, self-esteem, self-harm, bereavement, learning disorders and more.
-Aswell as private practice, I work in a counselling clinic with adults and am a counsellor for a secondary school, working with adolescents.
-I have also previously worked counselling young adults in a university environment.
+I am part of a Learning Circle Rethinking Trauma and am committed to CPD programs (E.g. Polyvagal theory, MBSR, Neuroscience) that are relevant to my work and deepen my experience in post-traumatic stress, anxiety, depression, relationships, anger, self-esteem, self-harm, bereavement, learning disorders and more.
+Most recently, 2021/22 I have completed a Diploma in Energy Psychotherapy with Confer which has provided 'gentle, yet powerful' ways of working to connect mind and body.

 Member organisations